Skip to content

 Setup Triggers

-• The next step is the specify the date and time.
+• The next step is to specify the date and time.
 Specify the start date and the time when the Trigger has to be triggered.
 Since I am looking to schedule auto shutdown every day, I kept 1 in the Recur every day.
 The “Synchronize across time zones” option in Task Scheduler ensures that the scheduled task runs at the same local time, regardless of the time zone the computer is in.
-This can be beneficial for Travelling users, cross-time zone coordination, and global operations.
+This can be beneficial for traveling users, cross-time zone coordination, and global operations.
 Click Next.

 Setup Date and Time